Zhynem/SlurmGraphing/README.md

 3: cd SlurmGraphing

-4: ./configure \[flags\] (Run ./configure -h or ./configure --help to see detailed list of options)
+4: ./configure \[flags\] (Run ./configure -h or ./configure --help to or check the github wiki to see detailed list of options)

-5: Depending on what flags were chosen there may be additional steps to take.
-If -q was not a flag used instructions will be printed to the screen.
-More detailed information is on the github wiki.
+5: Create an entry in your crontab to run cron_script.sh every time step

 Things to note
 ==============